kvarad6/kvarad6/README.md

 <pre>
 💻 I am a Software Engineer
-📚 I have a Bachelors in Computer Science from the VIIT, Pune 📝 I have a strong interest in Backend Technologies
+📚 I have a Bachelors in Information Technology from the VIIT, Pune 📝 I have a strong interest in Backend Technologies
 🔭 Working on Cloud & Machine Learning Applications
 🌟 Main languages: Python, JavaScript